reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ### Audio

+We looked at two very simple examples of audio in Unity - playing background music and playing a sound effect in the game world.

+#### AudioClip

+Whenever you drop an audio file - like an .mp3 or .wav file - into Unity, Unity creates an AudioClip asset from it.

+Like all assets in your project, you can select an AudioClip in the Project panel to see information about it in the Inspector panel.

+### AudioSource

+An AudioSource is a component that broadcasts sound.

+An AudioSource has a few variables that let you change things in the Inspector panel, such as volume and the currently loaded AudioClip.
+The most important one to remember is Spatial Blend - this is how you set whether an AudioSource gets louder as the AudioListener approaches it or whether it always plays at the same volume.

+### AudioListener

+The AudioListener component acts like a microphone in the world.
+We usually attach it to the same GameObject as a Camera component.

+You should only ever have one AudioListener active at once.
+The console will warn you if you have more than one.

 ## Writing code

 This week we looked at using variables, conditionals and operators in C# to add logic and interactivity to our games.